benbusby/y2k/README.md

 The language was originally designed to interpret timestamps of any length, but both macOS and Go store Unix nanoseconds as an int64.
-The max value of an int64 has 19 digits (`9223372036854775807`) but it wouldn't be reliable to write programs using all 19 digits, since ostensibly there could be programs that exceed this value fairly easily (a program to print the letter 'c' would start with `923...`, for example).
+The max value of an int64 has 19 digits (`9223372036854775807`) but it wouldn't be reliable to write programs using all 19 digits, since there can be programs that exceed this value fairly easily (a program to print the letter 'c' would start with `923...`, for example).
 As a result, all timestamps for Y2K programs have 18 digits, which results in a maximum timestamp that falls around the year 2000¹.

 The interpreter was also originally designed to only ever read 2 digits at a time.
 These combined limitations reminded me of [the "Y2K